OniiCoder/mazzuma-library/readme.md

 ## Installation

-Run command on PHP project directory
+Add the Mazzuma package to your project directory with command below: